Here’s a transcript of the podcast for your convenience.

 I think there are a couple of answers to that.
 The first is, it’s been around long enough to have made it into mainstream consciousness and bad TV shows.
 The dark net or elements of it have been around for years in some cases, decades, but it’s become a convenient hand waving technique to make magical things happen in the movies and television.
 “Oh, I found this on the dark web and so now the plot can continue in our bad TV show.”
 I think when it goes mainstream is when you see a lot of interest around it.

-You know it’s interesting because as a source, it is not fundamentally different in kind than any of the surface social or Deep Web: A section of the World Wide Web that is sometimes referred to as the ‘Dark Web’ containing pages that are typically inaccessible and not discoverable to search engines.
-Includes web site pages that are password-protected, dynamic pages and encrypted networks.
-LookingGlass Cyber (n)- a hard to reach part of the Internet that requires expertise, skill, and special programs.
-The “don’t try this at home” portion of the Internet. type of content that companies like ours collect, monitor or search.
+You know it’s interesting because as a source, it is not fundamentally different in kind than any of the surface social or Deep Web: The part of the World Wide Web that is not discoverable by means of standard search engines, including password-protected or dynamic pages and encrypted networks. type of content that companies like ours collect, monitor or search.
 But it’s sexy because it’s inaccessible to the average user, and so it has the air of mystery that it’s this vast underground that isn’t or can’t be understood by mere mortals.
 All of which to use a technical term I think is bunk.

 Indeed.
 I guess the question now becomes so if I understand LookingGlass is doing a fair amount of search of the entire Internet including the dark web and the dark net, but what percentage of threats are actually coming from the dark net?